Jongwoo-Lee/ME433_Advanced-Mechatronics/README.md

 # ME433_Advanced-Mechatronics

-In this course I learned how to design, solder and debug a printed circuit board (PCB), learn advanced digital communication protocols like SPI, I2C and USB, create physical prototypes with a laser cutter and 3d printer, and interface with an Android device.
+In this course I learned how to
+- Design, solder and debug a printed circuit board (PCB)
+- Communicate with advanced digital protocols like SPI, I2C and USB
+- Create physical prototypes with a laser cutter and 3d printer
+- Design a two-wheel vehicle with SolidWorks
+- Interface with an Android device.

 ## Final Project